AnithaPadmanaban04/Virtual-Private-Cloud-using-Terrform/README.md

 # Private Subnets inside VPC

-Create private subnets in availability zone us-east-1a and us-east-1b
+2 private subnets will be created in availability zone us-east-1a and us-east-1b

 ```hcl
 # Private Subnet